kyawgyi/auto_load/README.md

 **Auto Loader Jquery Plugin**

-   If you need auto ajax load function when scrolling end, this plugin can help you to achieve it.
+   "If" you need auto ajax load function when scrolling end, this plugin can help you to achieve it.

 Settings